microsoft/vscode-docs/api/extension-capabilities/overview.md

 ## Programmatic Language Features

 [Programmatic language features](/api/language-extensions/overview#programmatic-language-features) add rich programming language support.
-Hovers, go to definition, error reporting, IntelliSense, and code lenses are just some examples of the various language features that extensions can provide.
+Hovers, Go to Definition, error reporting, IntelliSense, and CodeLens are just some examples of the various language features that extensions can provide.

-Language features typically extend one of VS Code's existing programming languages or are built on the Static Language Features.
+Language features typically extend one of VS Code's existing programming languages or are built on the Declarative Language Support.
 They are written in TypeScript or JavaScript and run in a Node.js environment.
 Most language features can also be implemented by [language servers](/docs/extensions/example-language-server), an advanced approach that effectively makes your extension portable across editors.

 All of the language features extension points can be used for more than just implementing support for a programming language.
 For example, CodeLens and hovers are a great way to present additional information inline, while diagnostics can be used to highlight spelling or code style errors.